sysown/proxysql/doc/admin_tables.md

 * status - the status of the backend server.
 Can be ONLINE, SHUNNED, OFFLINE_SOFT, OFFLINE_HARD.
 See the description of the `mysql_servers` table above for more details about what each status means
 * ConnUsed - how many connections are currently used by ProxySQL for sending queries to the backend server
 * ConnFree - how many connections are currently free.
 They are kept open in order to minimize the time cost of sending a query to the backend server
-* ConnOK - how many connections are healthy
+* ConnOK - how many connections were established successfully.
 * ConnERR - how many connections weren't established successfully.
-The sum between ConnOK and ConnERR is equal to the sum between ConnUsed and ConnFree.
-The total is the number of connections in the connection pool for that particular backend server
 * Queries - the number of queries routed towards this particular backend server
+* Bytes_data_sent - the amount of data sent to the backend.
+This does not include metadata (packets' headers)
+* Bytes_data_recv - the amount of data received from the backend.
+This does not include metadata (packets' headers, OK/ERR packets, fields' description, etc)

 ## `stats_mysql_query_digest` and `stats_mysql_query_digest_reset`